Discover how OPP consultants helped an organisation define and develop their leadership

 This is how the conversation started with OPP. bChannels wanted a new leadership model.

-OPP Principal Consultant Katy Lyne, who led the development programme, started by asking bChannels, ‘What does successful leadership look like?’
+OPP started by asking bChannels, ‘What does successful leadership look like?’
 Answering this question would help everyone to identify where the success criteria were being met (and not being met) so that a new definition of good leadership could be made for people to grow into.

-OPP’s first step was to bring more people into the discussion.
-Katy met with the leadership team, the board and the investors to understand the business and its future plans fully.
+The first step was to bring more people into the discussion.
+Our consultant met with the leadership team, the board and the investors to understand the business and its future plans fully.
 From this came an eight-point framework of bChannels competencies, which informed a development programme and could also be used in performance management and selection.
 The development programme included the MBTI instrument and 360 feedback, and modules such as:

 - Introduction to leadership